4d/docs/docs/Admin/cli.md

 ### Using tool4d

-You can get tool4d from the [download page of the 4D web site](https://us.4d.com/product-download/Feature-Release).
+You can get tool4d from the 4D [Product download page](https://product-download.4d.com/).

 You use tool4d by executing a [command line](#launch-a-4d-application) with a standard 4D project.
-You can use all arguments described in the table, except --`webadmin` since this component is [disabled in tool4d](#disabled-4d-features).
+You can use all arguments described in the above table, except --`webadmin` since this component is [disabled in tool4d](#disabled-4d-features).
 With tool4d, the following specific sequence is launched:

 1. tool4d executes the `On Startup` database method (and all "automatic" methods such as [user method](../Users/handling_users_groups.md#user-properties)), except if the `--skip-onstartup` argument is passed.
 2. tool4d executes the method designated by the `--startup-method` argument, if any.